-- The School accepts about 20 pupils in Kindergarten.
-Children may join this class in the term that they reach 3 years of age.
+- Children may join Kindergarten in the term that they reach 3 years of age.

-- No more than 18 children are accepted into the Reception class.
+- No more than 16 children are accepted into the Reception class in any one session.

 - The School takes the applicant’s age on 1st September to determine the entry for each year.

 - Places may occasionally be available at non-standard entry points.

 Parents seeking admission for children are required to pay a deposit to secure a place.
 This fee is only returned at the end of the child’s final term in Year 6, less any sums owing to the School at that time, and is non-refundable in all other circumstances.

 Each year in November the School writes to parents of children registered for entry at 3+, 4+, or for the following academic year.
 A current prospectus is sent along with a letter requesting parents to reply in writing to confirm their wish to seek entry for their child to Fosse Bank and to arrange the required Taster Day.
 A Taster Day is arranged for which a non-refundable Taster Day Fee is payable.
 Letters confirming places are sent out within seven days of the Taster Day.
 Parents are asked to accept or decline the confirmed place, within seven days so that the place can be offered to another family if necessary.
 In the exceptional event of a place not being confirmed by the School after the Taster Day, the Registration Fee will be refunded.

 Pupils will not be allowed to start the School without a signed contract.
 If, on the first day of school, a contract has not been signed, the Parent will be asked to go to the School office to sign a contract.